Whippets Drug Canned Whipped Cream Nitrous Oxide Inhalant Abuse Effects & Overdose Risks

 - Psychological dependence

-There is no current research demonstrating that combining nitrous oxide with other substances increases health risks.
-However, it is possible that combining the nitrous oxide gas with stimulants and other drugs may cause additional pressure on the heart, increase blood pressure, and may disrupt heart rate.
+No current research demonstrates that combining nitrous oxide with other substances increases health risks.
+However, it is possible that combining nitrous oxide gas with stimulants and other drugs may cause additional pressure on the heart, increase blood pressure, and may disrupt the heart rate.

 Mixing alcohol and nitrous oxide can cause:

 - Feeling heavy or sluggish